Course Offerings

 BioWork: Process Technician Training

-The BioWork Process Technician course is designed to provide basic preparation for entry-level process technician jobs in bioprocess manufacturing, pharmaceutical manufacturing, and chemical manufacturing.
-BioWork provides competencies to include understanding the role of a process technician, safety, quality processes, measuring process variables, transforming matter, process technology (including processing equipment and plant utilities), controlling the process, maintaining sterile processes, and growing living cells.
-BioWork graduates are sought after to become employed in the Biopharmaceutical Industry here in Wake County and the surrounding counties.
-BioWork certification feeds in to two separate Wake-Tech degree programs, which means a BioWork graduate can pursue their associates degree here at Wake Tech after being hired in the industry.
-Many industries in our area provide educational benefit for their employees.
-What that means for the BioWork graduate is a job, and the potential to earn a degree with very little out of pocket costs, which equals not only employment opportunities but also opportunities for advancement.
-BioWork is also a Propel Scholarship sponsored program here at Wake Tech, which means you can potentially earn this certification for free.
-If you think this is for you, all you have to do is apply and register today.
+The BioWork Process Technician course provides basic preparation for entry-level process technician jobs in bioprocess manufacturing, pharmaceutical manufacturing and chemical manufacturing.
+BioWork provides competencies to include understanding the role of a process technician, safety, quality processes, measuring process variables, transforming matter, process technology (including processing equipment and plant utilities), controlling the process, maintaining sterile processes and growing living cells.
+BioWork graduates are sought after to become employed in the biopharmaceutical industry in Wake County and surrounding counties.
+BioWork certification feeds into two Wake-Tech degree programs, which means a BioWork graduate can pursue an associate degree at Wake Tech after being hired in the industry.

 Course Objectives

-Unit 1: Pharmaceutical Quality and CGMP - quality methods, standards, and practices utilized in the biomanufacturing industry and how the federal government regulates and enforces these.
+Pharmaceutical Quality and cGMP - Quality methods, standards and practices utilized in the biomanufacturing industry and how the federal government regulates and enforces them

-Unit 2: Working Safely - hazards and risks within the biomanufacturing industry and how industry practices, education, and federal agencies such as OSHA work to minimize these hazards and risks.
+Working Safely - Hazards and risks within the biomanufacturing industry and how industry practices, education and federal agencies such as OSHA work to minimize these hazards and risks

-Unit 3: Measuring Process Parameters - process variables such as length, mass, volume, pressure, and other parameters are measured and converted back and forth between the metric and English unit systems.
+Measuring Process Parameters - Process variables such as length, mass, volume, pressure and other parameters are measured and converted back and forth between the metric and English unit systems

-Unit 4: Chemical Processes in Biomanufacturing - introduction to common chemicals in the workplace, basic chemical safety, nature of chemicals, chemical families, chemical reactions, and mixtures / solutions.
+Chemical Processes in Biomanufacturing - Introduction to common chemicals in the workplace, basic chemical safety, nature of chemicals, chemical families, chemical reactions and mixtures/solutions

-Unit 5: Equipment and Utilities - discussion of inputs, process steps, outputs, facility organization, process equipment (tanks, piping systems, pumps, valves, and seals), facility utilities (gases, water, steam, heating and cooling, hydraulics, electricity, and waste treatment.
+Equipment and Utilities - Discussion of inputs, process steps, outputs, facility organization, process equipment (tanks, piping systems, pumps, valves and seals), facility utilities (gases, water, steam, heating and cooling, hydraulics, electricity and waste treatment)

-Unit 6: Controlling the Process - common unit operations, separation methods and equipment, process control parameters and methods, process control instrumentation, and manual / automatic control methods.
+Controlling the Process - Common unit operations, separation methods and equipment, process control parameters and methods, process control instrumentation and manual/automatic control methods

-Unit 7: Facilities and the Manufacturing Environment - facility design and operation considerations including biopharmaceutical facility regulatory requirements, facility monitoring and maintenance, and contamination control concerns / methods.
+Facilities and the Manufacturing Environment - Facility design and operation considerations, including biopharmaceutical facility regulatory requirements, facility monitoring and maintenance and contamination control concerns/methods

-Unit 8: Biomanufacturing Production - detailed discussion of biomanufacturing steps that are common to many product types and specific production steps unique to or found in a number of special product categories.
+Biomanufacturing Production - Detailed discussion of biomanufacturing steps that are common to many product types and specific production steps unique to or found in a number of special product categories

 Contact Hours